JeffersonLab/jaws/README.md

 ```
 {}
 ```
+**Note**: EPICS active alarms and acknowledgements also have explicit NO_ALARM and NO_ACK enumerations values that are included to maintain a one-to-one mapping of EPICS field values.
+This means clients must be prepared to handle EPICS message value containing tombstone and NO_ALARM (and even severity INVALID).
+Generally, a tombstone will not be encountered for EPICS messages as a no record scenario happens only if an alarm has never been registered before and epics2kafka will use explicit NO_ALARM once registered.

-**Note**: Schema references are not used at this time since the number of types is small.
+**Note**: Schema references are not used at this time since the number of types is small and because the [Confluent Python API does not support it](https://github.com/confluentinc/confluent-kafka-python/issues/974).
 In future versions of the active-alarms-value schema references may be used instead of embedding all type schemas inside the one file.

 ### Acknowledgements
 The alarm system supports acknowledgements - alarms that move in and out of an alarming state too quickly for users to notice can be emphasized by registering them as "latching", so they require acknowledgment.
 Since acknowledgements need to be tied to a specific instance of an alarming message alarm acknowledgements are placed on the same topic as alarming messages (active-alarms) to ensure messages are ordered (on a single partition).
 Since they share the active-alarms topic, acks are also typed - for example EPICS acknowledgements include severity for timing purposes - an ack on a MINOR alarm does not interfere with a new MAJOR alarm that may happen before the MINOR ack is delivered (an untyped ack could inadvertantly acknowledge a more severe alarm than was intended by the user).